[by Greg Perry]

 The Gritty Details:

-- I immediately add lots of sea salt to a glass of water and take the following supplements: Ubiquinol, Magnesium Glycinate, Biotin, Selenium, Potassium.
+- Depending on how much salt I had the day before, I often add sea salt to a glass of water and take the following supplements: Ubiquinol, Magnesium Glycinate, Biotin, Selenium, Potassium.
 Then, directly to the shower.

-- Second round of supplements: Magnesium L-Threonate, Zinc (Pro Tip: Men, you will thank me for telling you about Zinc), B1 (thiamine), one of Mercola’s Fermented Chlorella tablets.
+- Second round of supplements: Magnesium L-Threonate, Zinc (Pro Tip: Men, you will also thank me for telling you about Zinc), B1 (thiamine), one of Mercola’s Fermented Chlorella tablets.
+I take my morning supplements with a little time spaced between the first and second batch just to give my body a chance to begin absorbing the first batch instead of havng to do all at once.

 - If the weather forecast shows no bright sun for the day, I’ll take the first of two vitamin D3 tablets.